Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

-Here, we examine interjections as well for their importance in conversations.
-Parallel speech is an important feature of naturalistic conversation in which listeners interject without interrupting while the speaker is talking, using linguistic entities like backchannels (e.g., \textit{mhm}, \textit{yeah}) and interjections (e.g., \textit{wow}, \textit{really}, \textit{oh my god})~\cite{cooney2024naturalturn}.
-Interjections are a social linguistic gesture typically in the form of word, a non-word (e.g., \textit{pffft}), or a phrase that can be indicative of a mental state or an emotive attitude or reaction~\cite{ameka1992interjections}, reinforcing moments in a story or mirroring a speaker's emotion~\cite{cooney2024naturalturn}.
+We examine interjections more closely for their importance in conversations.
+Interjections are a social linguistic gesture in the form of word (e.g., \textit{wow}, \textit{really}, \textit{oh my god}), a non-word (e.g., \textit{pffft}), or a phrase that can be indicative of a mental state or an emotive attitude~\cite{ameka1992interjections}, reinforcing moments in a story or mirroring a speaker's emotion~\cite{cooney2024naturalturn}.
 In this way, they are a significant source of interlocutor feedback~\cite{boudin2024multimodal_feedback_in_convo}, even in text form which may have some gestural meaning encoded.
 That is, spoken interjections may pair with physical gestures that we have come to intuit as emotive feedback when encountering specific interjections.
-The meaning of this linguistic entity may rely especially heavily on embodied cognition and sensory or experiential grounding given interjections' hypothesized co-evolution with communicating mental state or emotion~\cite{cartmill2025gestural}.
-Words often categorized as interjections can play numerous roles: phatic (social function), conative (directing attention), and expressive (where expression can be cognitive and/or emotive), making it difficult to rely on classifications based on surface word-form alone.
-We would not expect interjections to appear frequently outside of transcribed, spontaneous conversation (or its realistic fictional imitation) given interjections' described roles and the scripted authorship constraints discussed in Section~\ref{sec:papertag.introduction.convo_and_medium}.
+We do not expect interjections to appear frequently outside of transcribed, spontaneous conversation given both interjections' described roles and the constraints of scripted authorship.